balajraj/bitmap_editor/README.md

 # Running

-`>bin/bitmap_editor examples/show.txt
+`>bin/bitmap_editor examples/show.txt`
+Use the above command for running the program from command line.

-`rspec --format doc` for running the automated test cases.
+`rspec --format doc`
+iUse the above command for running the automated test cases.